 I added some more pocket holes with this Mini Kreg Jig Kit .
 It’s great to make holes when pieces are already assembled—which makes it handy to repair furniture.

 This was a short work day, and I was in a rush to get it more sturdy.
 I used pocket holes to add 2 small braces.
-I then shoved it into the garage until the next day.
+Then I shoved it into the garage until the next day.

 I hate when I have to put a project away that I’m still working on.
 But that’s the way it goes around here.

+The diy entryway table will NOT get the best of me.
 After a decent night’s sleep, I was back at it the next morning.
 I sanded the roundness off of the leg on the inside and the back.

 I ripped a 1x to match the size of the area and drilled some pocket holes.
 This lower shelf bracket was going to rest upon the leg much nicer now.